-Former two-time Bears' lacrosse captain Lars Tiffany '90, the Rothman Head Coaching Chair for Men’s Lacrosse, returned to his alma mater as head men's lacrosse coach in the summer of 2006, and has returned the program to national prominence with Ivy League titles in 2008 and 2010, and an NCAA Championship berth in 2009.
-Tiffany was named the New England Coach of the Year in 2008 and 2009 while leading his team to the number one ranking in New England each year.
+Former two-time Bears' lacrosse captain Lars Tiffany '90, the Rothman Head Coaching Chair for Men’s Lacrosse, came back to his alma mater as head men's lacrosse coach in the summer of 2006, and has returned the program to national prominence with Ivy League titles in 2008, 2010 and 2015 and NCAA Championship berths in 2009 and 2015.
+Tiffany was named the New England Coach of the Year in 2008, 2009 and 2015 and earned Ivy League Coach of the Year honors in 2015 after leading Brown to the Ivy Championship.

-Since taking over the Brown program eight years ago, Tiffany has transformed a team that was winless in the Ivy League in 2006 into one of the preeminent teams in the Ivy League and the nation.
+Since taking over the Brown program 11 years ago, Tiffany has transformed a team that was winless in the Ivy League in 2006 into one of the preeminent teams in the Ivy League and the nation.

 Tiffany guided Brown to its second Ivy League Championship in the last three years in 2010, while also earning a berth in the first ever Ivy League Playoffs.
 His team also posted back-to-back winning seasons in 2013 and 2014.